Qantas and QantasLink top punctuality tables for May

 Among the airlines covered in the BITRE report, Virgin Australia Regional Airlines was the only carrier to report a drop in on-time performance in May compared with the previous month.

-Regional Express (Rex) had the lowest percentage of cancellations, with 0.8 per cent of its 5,867 scheduled flights in the month not operated.
+On a positive note, Virgin Australia Regional Airlines had the lowest percentage of cancellations, with just two (or 0.3 per cent) of its 702 scheduled flights in the month not operated.

 The BITRE report said Jetstar and Qantas jet aircraft used ACARS (Aircraft Communication Addressing and Reporting System) to electronically measure on-time performance, while Regional Express, Tigerair Australia, Virgin Australia, Virgin Australia Regional Airlines and Qantas’s non-jet fleet recorded on-time performance manually using records from pilots, gate agents and/or ground crews.

-Regional airports fared best in terms of punctuality, with Proserpine posting a 96.3 per cent on-time departures and Moranbah best for on-time arrivals at 96.6 per cent.
+Regional airports fared best in terms of punctuality, with Port Hedland posting 97.9 per cent on-time departures and Newman best for on-time arrivals at 97.2 per cent.

-Just one capital city airport made the top 10 in terms of arrivals and departures in May – Perth was in eighth place for departures with 91.3 per cent of flights pushing back from the gate within 15 minutes of schedule.
+Two capital city airports made the top 10 in terms of arrivals and departures in May – Perth was in fifth place for departures with 91.5 per cent of flights pushing back from the gate within 15 minutes of schedule, while Canberra was 10th at 90.3 per cent.

 On-time arrivals for May 2017